Eligibility and What Is Funded

 How to Apply for a Grant

-It’s always a good idea to drop by the Office of the Arts (in the Bernstein-Marcus building) and “pitch” your proposal before you turn in your application.
+It’s always a good idea to drop by the Office of the Arts on the first floor of the Mandel Center for Humanities and “pitch” your proposal before you turn in your application.
 An informal conversation can lead to all kinds of refinements in proposal writing and budget preparation.

 1. Review Criteria and Guiding Questions